Puma Ignite Articulate Golf Shoe Review

 There isn't a traditional shoe tongue either and it is replaced with a single construction that provides plenty of support around the whole foot.
 There is then a 'cage' - pictured in black across the shoe - which wraps around any foot shape for added support.
 Much like with the FootJoy Tour Alpha, the shoe really creates a 'locked-in' feeling once the laces are tightened which I found comfortable and not uncomfortably tight.

 Out of the box I was a big fan of the gold/black/brown colorway.
-I worry about how easy it will be to keep the white Ignite Foam section of the shoe clean in the winter months, but for the dry, summer days I tested the shoe it was easy to wipe clean and keep looking sharp.
+I was initially worried about how easy it would be to keep the white Ignite Foam section of the shoe clean in the winter months, but after wearing them regularly now for over a year I can report these shoes are really easy to keep clean.
+Even after leaving mud on them for a couple of days or weeks, a quick go-over with my Boot Buddy has them looking almost box-fresh once again.
 Speaking of the Ignite Foam - Puma's proprietary midsole technology - it once again performs to provide good underfoot cushioning and energy return.
-While the overall style and silhouette is very similar to other Puma shoes that have been released over the last few years, it is still a good looking shoe.
-I would like to see Puma try something a bit different and the Articulate does look and feel cannily similar to the Ignite Cage Crafted from last year.
+While the overall style and silhouette is very similar to other Puma shoes that have been released over the last few years, it is still a good-looking shoe.

 The outsole is comprehensive and probably the stand out feature on the Articulate.
 It features a brand new traction pattern that features eight Tornado cleats per shoe as well as some plastic nubs surrounding them for added traction.
 It complements the locked in feeling well and I really felt that, no matter the conditions or lie, the shoes weren't going to slip.
 It's worth noting that Puma shoes tend to come up slightly small.
 The Articulate is no different and I went half a size up from normal and found the fit very comfortable.